SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 > If you were not poisoned, then delay this menu until one step into Brock's gym
 > (saves time this way, but it's fine if you do it earlier).
-> Note that swapping Nido to the lead is essential in order to swap-train Nido against Brock's Geodude & Onix.
+> Note that swapping Nido to the lead is essential to swap-train Nido against Brock's Geodude & Onix.
 > --> Nido will reach L8 and learn Horn Attack after Brock's Onix.

 ## Pewter City